Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Conclusions and open directions

 \section{Conclusions and open directions}

 In this paper we presented a framework for analysis and design of classical ciphers based on a close conceptual connection to the problem of scrambling of quantum states.
-The close parallels to quantum problems emerges naturally when we translate the actions of measuring or flipping bits describing cipher attacks to Pauli string operators.
+The close parallels to quantum problems emerge naturally when we translate the actions of measuring or flipping bits describing cipher attacks to Pauli string operators.
 It is in string space that quantum mechanical-like concepts, such as superposition of states and operator spreading, become manifest.
 Here we studied the evolution of a classical computation in string space and connected measures of cipher security, such as resistance to plaintext and ciphertext attacks, to the vanishing of out-of-time-order correlators (OTOCs), which in quantum systems characterizes the appearance of chaos.
 Starting from any initial string state, in both classical and quantum random circuits, scrambling and chaos follow from the delocalization of amplitudes across the exponentially large Hilbert space of string states.
 We quantified this delocalization in string space in terms of participation ratios and associated entropies.
-We argued that, in order for a cipher to be indistinguishable from a random permutation to polynomial accuracy, the OTOCs and residual entropies must vanish superpolynomially in the number of bits.
-An important conclusion of this paper is that this is achievable via random long-range packed circuits built out of layers of $n/3$ non-overlapping 3-bit gates in $S_8$, with as few as ${\cal O}(n\ln n)$ gates.
+We argued that, in order for a cipher to be indistinguishable from a random permutation via polynomial number of queries, the OTOCs must vanish super-polynomially in the number of bits and string entropies must saturate.
+An important conclusion of this paper is that, for random tree-structured three-stage ciphers built out of 3-bit gates in $S_8$, OTOCs vanish exponentially and string entropies saturate for circuits with as few as ${\cal O}(n\ln n)$ gates.